pietrodn/triggerscope/slide.md

 * **Static analysis**: malicious application logic doesn't require additional privileges or make "strange" API calls
     * Hard to detect
-* **Dynamic analysis**: likely won't execute code triggered only on a future date or in a certain location.
+* **Dynamic analysis**: likely won't execute code triggered only on a future date or in a certain location
     * Code coverage problems
     * Can be detected and evaded
     * Even if covered, how to discern malicious behavior from benign?
-* **Manual audit**: if source code is not available, no guarantees.
+* **Manual audit**: if source code is not available, no guarantees
     * Code can be obfuscated

 # TriggerScope